dollarshaveclub/talcum/README.md

 ```
 $ talcum -config-path examples/example2.json
   role-2
+  foo,bar
 ```

-The selected role is sent to stdout.
+The selected role definition is written to stdout.
+The role name is written to stderr.